rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingEarlyStationsToRR.md

 ## DWR Stations with no related British Rainfall Station

-Most of the DWR stations which had stopped appearing in the DWRs by 1875 have no related Rainfall Rescue station.
+Most of the early DWR stations which had stopped appearing in the DWRs by 1875 have no related Rainfall Rescue station:

 * Wick (initial site)
 * Cape Clear, Galway, Greencastle (initial site), Portrush, Queenstown